 What is Professional Accreditation?

 The Statistical Society has two levels of Professional Accreditation, Graduate Statistician and Accredited Statistician.
-More details are given below.
+For a list of accreditation forms, please click here.

 Following a lengthy consultation process with members, the Statistical Society of Australia instituted a scheme for accrediting statisticians in 1996.
 The necessary changes to the Rules and Regulations were endorsed at the 1996 Annual General Meeting of the SSA.
 To see an extract of the Rules and Regulations pertaining to Accreditation, please click here.
 The prime objective of the Accredited Statistician (AStat) scheme is to indicate to the non-statistical community that the holder has achieved an acceptable level of professional competence in the understanding and application of statistical methods and is bound by the Code of Conduct of the SSA.
 It is important to the reputation of the statistical profession that only those persons who satisfy the specified criteria are accredited, otherwise the reputation of our profession is at risk.
 A member with the qualification of Accredited Statistician may use the abbreviation AStat.
 The SSA recognises that there will be relatively inexperienced but qualified statisticians who want some recognition to support their professional world.
 For this reason, we have introduced a Graduate Statistician (GStat) scheme.
 The GStat qualification is intended primarily to indicate that the holder has recently completed a course of study equivalent to a degree course with a Major in Statistics, including Graduate Diplomas.
 To be able to apply for Accreditation, applicants must be members of the SSA.